daniel-e/blog/src/_posts/2015-09-25-MNIST-handwritten-digits-for-Octave.md

    60000     784
 </code></pre>

 Each digit can be visualized in Octave very easily.
-For example, to display the digit at row 5 of the training examples stored in `trainX` simply do the following:
+For example, to display the digit at row 5 of the training examples stored in the matrix `trainX` simply do the following:

 <pre><code class="matlab">octave:1> imagesc(reshape(trainX(4, :), 28, 28)');
 </code></pre>

-This will show the following image:
+This will show the image below:

 ![plot of a digit of the mnist database](/assets/nine.png)